vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 To use it, you need to create a bookmarklet.
 Now, what is a bookmarklet?

-> A bookmarklet is a bookmark stored in a web browser that contains JavaScript commands that add new features to the browser.
+> A bookmarklet is a bookmark stored in a web browser with JavaScript commands that add new features to the browser.

 —[Bookmarklet - Wikipedia](https://en.wikipedia.org/wiki/Bookmarklet)